PereViader/ManualDeveloperConsole/README.md

 If you have any doubts on the GIT url format [this is the documentation](https://docs.unity3d.com/Manual/upm-git.html)

-## Setup default configurations

-Go to your project and create the default editor configuration by right clicking on the hierarchy and going to `Create/Unity Developer Console/Default Editor Configuration`
-The project needs to have just one instance of this asset.
-It is used to setup the editor option widgets.

 ## Add it to your codebase

 ```c#